verrazzano/docs/content/en/docs/applications/_index.md

 The `oam-kubernetes-runtime` operator has a limited set of privileges by default.
 Your cluster administrator may need to grant the `oam-kubernetes-runtime` operator additional privileges to enable the use of some Kubernetes resources as workloads or traits.
 Create additional roles and role bindings for the specific resources to be embedded as workloads or traits.
-The `ClusterRole` and `ClusterRoleBinding` following examples show how `oam-kubernetes-runtime` could be granted privileges to manage `Ingress` resources.
+The following examples of `ClusterRole` and `ClusterRoleBinding` show how `oam-kubernetes-runtime` could be granted privileges to manage `Ingress` resources.
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole